 Back in high school, I had teachers who didn’t believe that my vision was as bad as I said it was.
 They believed that I was like the rest of my friends- texting, reading, and driving around.
 These teachers would often ask me, my friends, my parents, and even my case manager why I could be texting (or doing some other task) but not able to see what was on the board or on my non-enlarged classwork.
 And honestly, it was very frustrating to explain time and time again.

 I have many accessibility settings enabled on my phone and also use third party apps in order for me to see my phone clearly.
-The font size on my phone is the same as the font size I receive for print materials, and I have a high contrast filter applied.
+The font size on my phone is the same as the font size I receive for print materials, and I have a high contrast filter applied- read more about colored backgrounds improve readability here.
 As a result, I am able to text my friends easily and use my phone as much as anyone else.

 I also use an eReader to read books,enlarging the font size to the largest one available.
-I have a print disability, meaning I cannot read small text, which is why I had an IEP in school with accommodations that included large print.
+I have a print disability, meaning I cannot read small text (read more about print disabilities here), which is why I had an IEP in school with accommodations that included large print- read more about that here.
 Comparing my ability to read accessible materials and my ability to read inaccessible materials is unfair.

 As I’ve gotten older, more and more teachers have asked me if I drive or have a learner’s permit.
 Since I could barely see the board even with visual correction, I was always confused when teachers were surprised that I don’t drive.
 One teacher went as far to ask my friend sitting next to me if I was able to drive, trying to see if they could trick my friend into telling what they believed was the truth.
 Of course, my friends often laughed at the idea of me behind the wheel, saying I would have six casualties before I even pulled out of the driveway.

-The most frustrating comments of all were when I was asked why I couldn’t see perfectly, even with glasses.
+The most frustrating comments of all were when I was asked why I couldn’t see perfectly, even with glasses (read more about choosing glasses with low vision here).
 Just like crutches don’t make someone walk perfectly, glasses don’t make someone see perfectly, it only gives them the maximum correction.
 That may not mean perfect eyesight, and they might need some accommodations to ensure they are able to see things.
 Never doubt that someone could have low vision just because they are wearing glasses, and don’t compare their sight loss with correction to someone’s sight loss without correction.
 Also, if someone has an IEP, chances are they need the services they are provided, and it is a bad idea to argue that they don’t, especially when it comes to low vision.
-Assistive technology has come a long way, allowing people with disabilities to seamlessly integrate with their friends, and I will always be grateful for the technological advancements that have helped me succeed.